shenxianpeng/blog/source/daily/index.md

 ## 11/24/2021 - Brother Ma told me that I am very good at CI/CD

-Yestoday I gave a presentation to other teams in Dalian, and to be honest I'm not a good speaker, but the content is good, it's all about my practices in the DevOps.
+Yesterday I gave a presentation to other teams in Dalian, it's all about my practices in the DevOps.
+To be honest I’m not a good speaker.

-Brother Ma is a very very senior software engineer and I think he is also full stack engineer.
+Brother Ma is a very very senior software engineer and I think he is also a full-stack engineer.
 He told me I am very good at CI/CD and he wants to learn from me in the next year.

-I'm very surprised that he gave me such a high praise.
-I will keep on to make more efforts in DevOps.
+I'm very surprised that he gave me such high praise.
+I will keep on making more efforts in DevOps.

 Thank you very much, Brother Ma.